TinaMor/bc-10-Twitter-Sentiment-Analysis/README.md

 * Give user more control over which sentiments to analyse
 * Add ability to analyse many accounts at the same time; and compare sentiment results.
+* Create a Python 2 port

-If you have any suggestions, comments, requests, complains or gifts, feel free to (mailto:tokamau@gmail.com)[contact me].
+If you have any suggestions, comments, requests, complains or gifts, feel free to [mailto:tokamau@gmail.com](contact me).

 ## Why am I doing this?